MN Nonresident Entertainer Tax

 Examples:

-1. Speaker: A public speaker presents at Metropolitan State University and is paid $3,000 directly for his appearance.
+1. Speaker: A public speaker presents at Metro State University and is paid $3,000 directly for his appearance.
 The speaker is a resident of Iowa and is paid as a self-employed contractor.
-He is considered an entertainment entity and Metropolitan State University must deduct and deposit the $60 nonresident entertainment tax.
+He is considered an entertainment entity and Metro State University must deduct and deposit the $60 nonresident entertainment tax.
 Note: If the contract specified that the speaker were to receive $2,500 for public speaking and $500 for non-public speaking, then the university should withhold $50 (2,500 x .02) in nonresident entertainer tax.

 2. Athlete: A member of a professional sports team, who is a resident of New York, plays a game in Minnesota.
 The compensation he receives for his Minnesota performance is paid by the owner of the team.
 The player is considered an employee of the team and not an entertainment entity.
 The entertainer tax does not apply.
 Note: The owner of the team should withhold Minnesota income tax from the athlete's pay for his performance in Minnesota